-Development Permit Preliminary Approval Development assessable under the planning scheme, superseded planning scheme, a temporary local planning instrument, a master plan or a preliminary approval which includes a variation approval \boxtimes - Building work assessable under the planning scheme
+Development Permit Preliminary Approval

+Development assessable under the planning scheme, superseded planning scheme, a temporary local planning instrument, a master plan or a preliminary approval which includes a variation approval \boxtimes

+- Material change of use

 2. CONDITIONS

 This approval is subject to the conditions in Attachment 1.